 - How does factoring work?

 1. What is causing the cash flow problem?

 Most security guard agencies experience cash flow problems because their expenses get ahead of their revenues.
-The company has clients and is growing, but, somehow, it is always cash poor.
+The security company is getting new contracts and growing its client list, but somehow, it is always cash poor.
 Let’s examine this situation in more detail.

 The most significant expense for a security guard agency is payroll.
 Payroll is due every week and can’t be delayed or short-paid.
 Failing to pay employees has severe consequences for the business.
 Now, let’s look at revenues.
 Revenues come from commercial clients that pay their invoices in net-30 to net-60 terms.

 There is a significant mismatch in the timing of expenses and revenues.
 Consequently, your company has to pay expenses, such as payroll, from its cash reserve and wait 30 to 60 days to get paid back.
 It’s easy to see how this delay can lead to problems.
 This situation leaves your company in a weak financial position where unexpected growth or late payments could send it into a financial tailspin.

 You could solve your agency’s financial problems by asking clients to pay quickly.
 However, this strategy seldom works.
 Unless you have a great relationship with your clients or are truly irreplaceable, you will have to abide by their payment terms.